 The recast EU Urban Wastewater Treatment Directive introduces new requirements on energy neutrality at national level for urban wastewater treatment plants treating population equivalents of over 10,000 (UWWTPs).
 It also requires management plans for stormwater overflows, and consideration of circular economy measures to stimulate the reuse of nitrogen, phosphorus and water.

 Investment in wastewater infrastructure is very costly and often focuses on wastewater collection and treatment.
-To optimise this investment, it is important to explore holistic approaches taking into account extreme weather events and combining land use to better manage rain run-off, wastewater characteristics to optimise recovery of resources (secondary raw materials, water and energy), and knowledge of the sewer network to avoid pollution events linked to stormwater overflows and contamination of recovered products.
+To optimise this investment, it is important to explore holistic and integrated approaches taking into account extreme weather events and combining land use to better manage rain run-off, wastewater characteristics to optimise recovery of resources (secondary raw materials, water and energy), and knowledge of the sewer network to avoid pollution events linked to stormwater overflows and contamination of recovered products.
 Adding a regional dimension could also pool resources between smaller wastewater utilities.

-To address these needs, proposals will be required to develop integrated approaches to address all of the following aspects:
+To address these needs, proposals will be required to develop integrated approaches to address at least three of the following aspects:

-Deploy nature-based solutions e.g vegetated ditches, treatment wetlands and storage ponds designed to support biodiversity and favour infiltration and where possible to harvest rainwater for reuse at city and regional level, while addressing the effects of climate change.
+Demonstrate nature-based solutions e.g. vegetated ditches, treatment wetlands and storage ponds designed to support biodiversity and favour infiltration and where possible to harvest rainwater for reuse at city and regional level, while addressing the effects of climate change.

 Implement sustainable urban drainage principles and green-blue storm water management solutions to avoid and reduce pollution from rain and storm water, including during extreme weather events.

-Implement energy efficiency and recovery technologies from sewers and/or one or multiple UWWTPs by pooling resources; this can include renewable energy from solar energy production, waste heat recovery or biogas production from sludge.
+Implement energy efficiency and recovery measures and technologies from sewers and/or one or multiple UWWTPs by pooling resources; this can include renewable energy from solar energy production, waste heat recovery or biogas production from sludge.

 Explore the pooling of resources at regional level to rationalise investment in resource recovery technologies and address the associated regulatory barriers through local end-of-waste criteria.

+All projects should:

-Incorporate solutions to reuse (waste)water in the context of increased pressures on availability of water resources
+incorporate solutions for the reuse of (waste)water, addressing the increased pressures on the availability of water resources.

-Conceptualise, implement and test possible combinations of urban wastewater treatment, valorisation and reuse processes in selected European cities and regions (the so-called “demonstrators”).
+conceptualise, implement and test possible combinations of urban wastewater treatment, valorisation and reuse processes in selected European cities and regions (referred to as “demonstrators”).

-Identify enabling conditions, e.g. legislative, regulatory, policy, governance, financing, to support the deployment of the tested solutions in other European cities and regions (the so-called “replicators”).
+identify the enabling conditions, e.g. legislative, regulatory, policy, governance, financing, that support the deployment of these tested solutions in other European cities and regions (the “replicators”).

-Develop actionable insights that European cities/regions can use to address barriers related to wastewater reuse and valorisation, to allow further replication and upscaling.
+develop actionable insights that European cities and regions can use to overcome barriers to wastewater reuse and valorisation, and allow further replication and upscaling.

 Each project funded under this topic must involve entities from at least four cities or regions, each from a different Member State or Associated Country, with on-the-ground testing in at least two demonstrator cities/regions, and engagement with at least two replicator cities/regions to identify enabling conditions for wider deployment.
 In the participating cities or regions the local water management organisation should be part of the consortium.
 At least one entity in each project must be from one of the 112 cities selected for the EU Mission on Climate-neutral and Smart Cities and at least one must be from a signatory to the Adaptation Mission Charter .